google/fonts/ofl/zeyada/upstream_info.md

 ## Investigation Notes

 Zeyada was designed by Kimberly Geswein.
 Searches for "zeyada font", "zeyada kimberly", "kimberly geswein font", and `googlefonts/zeyada` returned no relevant results.
 No personal GitHub account for Kimberly Geswein was found hosting this font.
-While a googlefonts repository for another Kimberly Geswein font (`googlefonts/indieflower`) exists, no equivalent repository for Zeyada was found.
+While a googlefonts repository for another Kimberly Geswein font (`googlefonts/indieflower`) was found, no equivalent repository for Zeyada exists.

 ## Status